Mary Anne Sadlier: Marriage and career success

 In the early 1860s, the couple moved to New York City.
 The Sadliers' New York home became a hub of literary activity in the Catholic community, and she also enjoyed the company of Irish writers in the United States and Canada, including New York Archbishop John Hughes, editor Orestes Brownson and Thomas D'Arcy McGee.
 She held weekly salons in her Manhattan home, as well as her summer home on Far Rockaway on Long Island (James, 219).
-Sadlier's closest friend was D'Arcy McGee, a poet, Irish nationalist exile, and Canadian statesman known as one of the founding "Fathers of Confederation" who helped bring about Canada's independence.
+Sadlier's close friend was D'Arcy McGee, a poet, Irish nationalist exile, and Canadian statesman known as one of the founding "Fathers of Confederation" who helped bring about Canada's independence.

 McGee and Sadlier shared an interest in a "national poetry" that would not only capture the spirit of a people, but inspire them to political and national independence.
 While McGee, as a man, could take part in political rallies and organize Irish-American support for Home Rule, Sadlier, as a woman, directed her support for Irish independence into literature.
 McGee's biographer notes that Sadlier's success inspired him to write emigrant novels, and that he was planning a novel on this subject at the time of his death (Phelan, 285).
 McGee's controversial politics cost him his life in 1868, when an Irish-American radical assassinated him, and his death was "a crushing blow to Mrs. Sadlier and her husband, who were his enthusiastic friends" (Anna Sadlier, 332).
 Sadlier edited a collection of McGee's poetry in 1869 in tribute to his memory.
 In later years, she lost the copyright to all her earlier works, many of which remained in print.

 In 1902, she received a special blessing from Pope Leo XIII for her "illustrious service to the Catholic Church".
 Sadlier remained in New York for nine years before returning to Canada, where she died in 1903.
 One of Mary Anne's daughters, Anna Theresa Sadlier, also became a writer.